noplacenoaddress/RNMnetwork/Part 4 - My experience/1 - Randomness.md

 There is three possible ways:

 - When I was born my mother decides that I had to be a priest and my father doesn't want it.
 This could explain why they always quarreled at home.
 - Bloodlines.
 I'm a nobleman not recognized in the official register.
+This is possible only because of child trafficking.
 - I am the son of a Genoese occult mafia strictly connected with the Catholic Church.
 And all this madness happened to me as a test of intellectual resistance to enormous stress.

+In all the cases I'm victim of slavery.
+They call it a game, but the only game is to put them all in jail.

 ### November rain, 2017